your basket

 We also offer the ability to send personalised wellness gifts.
 This can be done in the form of a gift card for employees to self select their own remedy or we can send out a Bach flower remedy quiz and from there, employees select the remedies they think would work for them.

-Please do get in touch if you'd like to find out more and discuss what an employee wellness programme might look like for you.
+Please do get in touch if you'd like to find out more and discuss what an employee wellness in the workplace programme might look like for you and discover for yourself the importance of health and wellness in the workplace.

 Since 2021, Lucy Edwards, a qualified Bach Flower Practitioner and the driving force behind Mindful Remedies, has connected with clients across the world.
 Crafting thousands of personalised remedies, Lucy has supported individuals' emotional wellbeing, shipping remedies to far-flung places like the USA, Thailand, and Australia.